RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 in deciding which database to use.
 New users will always want to point to a copy of the main database.

-The utilities all generate a textual report file.
+The utilities all generate a report file.
 The file's name and location can be specified by REPORT_FILE_PATH key.

 If REPORT_FILE_DISPLAY_APP key has a valid value, then the report file will be automatically displayed by the named application.